 For firms looking for extra scalability and efficiency in their visualization process, Maxwell offers a cloud rendering service that gives you access to a virtually unlimited number of high-end (96 cores and 86GB RAM) rendering machines running 24/7.

 Maxwell is compatible with SketchUp 2017-2024 for Windows, Mac, and Linux.
-It also has plugins for most major CAD and 3D modeling software like Rhino, Archicad, 3ds Max, Cinema 4D, Maya, and more.
+It also has rendering plugins for most major CAD and 3D modeling software like Rhino, Archicad, 3ds Max, Cinema 4D, Maya, and more.

 Pricing: Maxwell Render prices start at $595 for a single machine license, with floating licenses available at $795.